Pacific Southwest, Region 9: Superfund

 Initial Actions: A portion of the Southwest Drainage System was stabilized in 1988 by installing a soil, cement, and concrete cap on the ditch.
 In 1991, a small pesticide drum burial site was excavated and disposed of off site.
 Radiological materials were removed from another burial site and disposed of in late 1992.
 The removal of approximately 20 underground storage tanks at the liquid fuels storage area was conducted during late 1990 and early 1991, eliminating the source of liquid fuel leaks.

 Operable Unit 2 (OU-2): Liquid Fuels Storage Area: In 1990, an investigation into the type and extent of contamination was initiated at the waste liquids storage area.
 At the conclusion of the investigation in late 1992, a remedy was chosen to pump and treating the groundwater contamination, however the remedy was not feasible.
 A Focused Feasibility Study (FFS) report was completed and submitted to the regulatory agencies in 1999 which recommended monitored natural attenuation with future studies to evaluate new technologies as they become available.
 Both the USEPA and the State of Arizona rejected the FFS report.
 To avoid a formal dispute resolution, the Air Force agreed to add Thermally Enhanced Extraction (TEE) as a component of the groundwater remedy to enhance effectiveness and feasibility of the selected remedy to address LNAPL and dissolved phase contamination.
 From 2002 to 2005, the Air Force spent over 3 million dollars in the design and construction of this remedy.
 In a turn-around of events, on February 1, 2005 the Air Force notified EPA that funding to operate the remedy was not approved.
 Furthermore, the Air Force explained that it unilaterally amended their funding criteria which removed the Liquid Fuel Storage Area from funding eligibility.
 Following formal dispute resolution, in February 2006, Air Force agreed to fund the operation of the TEE pilot, and if successful, expand it to a scaled up final remedy.
 The pilot test was completed in 2010 after having successfully removed 118,331 pounds of petroleum hydrocarbons and 3,652 pounds of benzene from the subsurface.
 The pilot was operated on a calendar schedule due to funding constraints and free product was still being recovered as operations ceased.
 The intent of the pilot was to demonstrate the removal effectiveness of the technology.
-In September 2013, the Air Force and the regulatory agencies signed a Record of Decision to complete the Steam Enhanced Extraction (SEE) remedy that had begun under the pilot.
-The remedy is was constructed and has been in operation since September 2014.
-Following the steam treatment, enhanced bioremediation treatment will continue to treat residual contamination to meet regulatory standards.
+In September 2013, the Air Force and the regulatory agencies signed a Record of Decision to complete the Steam Enhanced Extraction (SEE) remedy that had begun under the pilot, followed by enhanced bioremediation to treat residual contamination.
+The remedy was constructed and the SEE operated from October 2014 to April 2016 removing more than 2.5 million lbs of fuel from the subsurface.
+However, during the course of operations, it was discovered that the area of contamination was larger than previously thought, and EPA, ADEQ and the Air Force are discussing the next steps.
 The Air Force has already completed a Finding of Suitability to Transfer the surface property of the ST-12 site.

 Operable Unit 3 (OU-3): Site FT002.
 At this fire training site, all structures, piping, and 117 cubic yards of surface soil were removed and transported to approved off-site disposal areas.
 In addition, contaminant concentrations in 25,000 cubic feet of contaminated subsurface soil were reduced through bioventing.
 Bioventing didn't bring the contamination in deeper soil to levels that would allow unrestricted use.